Co-Defensive Coordinator / Defensive Backs

 Co-Defensive Coordinator / Recruiting Coordinator / Defensive Line

-After an outstanding career on the playing field for the Warriors, Matt Ulrich returns to his alma mater to join the coaching staff in 2018.
-Ulrich will serve as the co-defensive coordinator, defensive line coach and recruiting coordinator.
+After an outstanding career on the playing field for the Warriors, Matt Ulrich returned to his alma mater to join the coaching staff in 2018.
+Ulrich serves as the co-defensive coordinator, defensive line coach and recruiting coordinator.

 Ulrich, a four-year starter at Winona State, finished his career by earning All-American honors at the defensive tackle position in 2011.
 He was the 2010 NSIC South Division Preseason Player of the Year, and earned All-NSIC honors in each of his final three seasons with the Warriors.
 Ulrich recorded seven career sacks while making 112 total tackles.